HMS Oracle (1915): Construction and career

 After the armistice, the Grand Fleet was disbanded and Oracle joined the Defence Flotilla at Portsmouth.
 However, the end of the war meant that the Royal Navy returned to a peacetime level of mobilisation and both the number of ships and the amount of staff needed to be reduced to save money.
 Oracle was declared superfluous to operational requirements and, on 1 February 1920 and placed in reserve.
-Soon after, the destroyer was decommissioned and, on 30 October 1921, sold to W. & A.T.
+However, that situation did not last long.
+The harsh conditions of wartime operations, exacerbated by the fact that the hull was not galvanised, meant that the ship was soon worn out.
+The destroyer was decommissioned and, on 30 October 1921, sold to W. & A.T.
 Burden to be broken up.